Exploring the formation mechanisms of tidal structures in globular clusters of extragalactic origin: Result

 Here, $r_{\rm t}(R_{\rm Peri})$ is the tidal radius at pericenter, $e$ is the orbital eccentricity, and $F$ is the orbital phase defined as

 where $R_{\rm GC}$ is the current Galactocentric distance of the cluster, and $R_{\rm Apo}$ and $R_{\rm Peri}$ denote the apocenter (maximum) and pericenter (minimum) distances along its orbit, respectively.
 The coefficients are $a = 0.17 \pm 0.03$ and $b = 4.1 \pm 0.2$ \citep{2013ApJ...764..124W}.
 Compared to the King tidal radius, the dynamical tidal radius provides a physically motivated boundary that accounts for orbital dynamics and gravitational interactions with the Galactic potential.
-All clusters in our sample are classified into three groups according to their structural properties with respect to $r_{\rm t}^{\rm King}$ and ${r_{\rm t}}^{\rm dyn}$:

-\begin{enumerate} \item [\textbf{G1}:]{clusters that exhibit coherent, tail-like extensions aligned along a preferred direction, with detectable overdensities (typically reaching $\mathrm{S/N}\ge1\sigma$) that extend beyond the dynamical tidal radius ($r_{\rm s}>r_{\rm t}^{\rm dyn}$);} \item [\textbf{G2}:]{clusters that exhibit overdensities with $\mathrm{S/N}\ge3\sigma$ extending beyond the King tidal radius ($r_{\rm s}>r_{\rm t}^{\rm King}$), while being overall confined within the dynamical tidal radius ($r_{\rm s}< r_{\rm t}^{\rm dyn}$).
+All clusters in our sample were classified into three groups according to their structural properties with respect to $r_{\rm t}^{\rm King}$ and ${r_{\rm t}}^{\rm dyn}$: G1 clusters exhibit coherent, tail-like extensions aligned along a preferred direction, with detectable overdensities (typically reaching $\mathrm{S/N}\ge1\sigma$) that extend beyond the dynamical tidal radius ($r_{\rm s}>r_{\rm t}^{\rm dyn}$); G2 clusters exhibit overdensities with $\mathrm{S/N}\ge3\sigma$ extending beyond the King tidal radius ($r_{\rm s}>r_{\rm t}^{\rm King}$), while being overall confined within the dynamical tidal radius ($r_{\rm s}< r_{\rm t}^{\rm dyn}$).
 These extensions typically appear as diffuse envelopes, irregular overdensities, or clumpy halo-like features, and may in some cases extend beyond $r_{\rm t}^{\rm dyn}$.
-In addition, clusters that display tail-like structures beyond $r_{\rm t}^{\rm King}$ but still remain fully contained within $r_{\rm t}^{\rm dyn}$ are also included in this group;} \item [\textbf{G3}:]{clusters that show no overdensities with $\mathrm{S/N}\ge3\sigma$ beyond the King tidal radius ($r_{\rm s}< r_{\rm t}^{\rm King}$), and whose outer stellar density profiles are consistent with the truncation expected from a King model.} \end{enumerate}
+In addition, clusters that display tail-like structures beyond $r_{\rm t}^{\rm King}$ but still remain fully contained within $r_{\rm t}^{\rm dyn}$ are also included in this group; G3 clusters show no overdensities with $\mathrm{S/N}\ge3\sigma$ beyond the King tidal radius ($r_{\rm s}< r_{\rm t}^{\rm King}$), and whose outer stellar density profiles are consistent with the truncation expected from a King model.